 - Gas Gangrene

-When you go in for an HBOT session, you will either be in a single-person unit that’s kind of like a clear plastic chamber, or you will share a hyperbaric oxygen room with many other people.
+When you go in for an HBOT session, you will either be in a single-person unit that looks like a clear plastic chamber, or you will share a hyperbaric oxygen room with several other people.
 If you are in the multi-person HBOT unit, you will most likely either sit or lie down and use a mask or clear hood to receive your oxygen.
-Now, there is even an in-home treatment where a physician will bring a portable HBOT chamber to you!
+Nowadays, there is even an in-home treatment where a physician will bring a portable HBOT chamber to you!

 You’ll have to take off your jewelry and/or metal accessories, wash off certain skin care products, and leave your phone outside of the chamber.

 The licensed practitioner will begin the session by increasing the air pressure in the chamber or room by two or three times the normal amount of air pressure.
-Therapy can last up to a few hours per session, and it normally takes multiple sessions to see results - depending on what you are trying to solve.
+Therapy can last from a few minutes to two hours per session.
+You typically don’t see results until after multiple sessions.
+Your results also depend on the type of condition you’re treating — some take longer than others to respond to the treatment.

 Is HBOT Worth The Price Tag?

-For those without insurance, it can be expensive.
-To gain the full benefit, you will most likely attend many sessions.
+For those without insurance, hyperbaric therapy can be expensive.
+To gain the full benefit, you will most likely need to attend multiple sessions.
 Sessions can start at $250 a piece or more, and an entire HBOT package could even cost you as much as $10,000 depending on your provider.

 The FDA claims that hyperbaric oxygen therapy is officially approved for certain medical conditions (see above).
-They worry that certain biohacking service providers may make patients miss out on proven therapies for their condition or that HBOT could even worsen their condition.
+The organization only approves certain conditions because there’s worry that certain service providers provide HBOT to patients who have opportunities for other, more effective treatments for their condition.
+For some patients, HBOT could even worsen their conditions.

 For example, some people claim that HBOT can help relieve or cure depression.
-Studies are still being conducted, but it looks like so far, the benefits of HBOT are, if anything, similar to psychotherapy.
+Studies are still being conducted, initial research suggests that the effects of HBOT on depression are similar to those of psychotherapy.
+If that’s true, then someone with depression would be better off avoiding HBOT and all the possible side effects, if they can receive adequate treatment from psychotherapy.

-Also, some clinics or therapy centers have claimed that HBOT can help with AIDS, cancer, and more.
-However, there isn’t a lot of scientific evidence yet to say whether any of this actually works.
+Also, some clinics or therapy centers have claimed that HBOT can help with AIDS and cancer.
+However, there isn’t a lot of scientific evidence yet to back up those claims.

-Biohacking is a great way to push the boundaries of conventional wisdom and gives us all options to improve our lives that may not fit inside the norm.
+Pushing the boundaries of conventional wisdom gives us more options to improve our lives and our health.
+As research is ongoing about HBOT and other medical conditions, we may discover that it does have benefits for those problems.
 As with anything involving our health and bodies, it’s always best to consider things with your doctor or health professional.

 Never be afraid to try something new, but always know the risks!